jnewbigin/lpass-sso/README.md

 # lpass sso

-`lpass-sso` allows you to use the `lpass` the lastpass command line interface (cli) tool with Okta SSO.
+`lpass-sso` allows you to use `lpass`, the lastpass command line interface (cli) tool with Okta SSO.

 *Note:* a patched version of `lpass` (lastpass-cli) is required